Oliver Vogt

-Oliver Vogt (born 15 July 1977) is a German politician for the CDU.
+Oliver Vogt (born 15 July 1977) is a German teacher and politician of the Christian Democratic Union (CDU) who has been serving as a member of the Bundestag since the 2021 elections, representing the Minden-Lübbecke I district.

-Life and politics
+Early life and career

 Vogt was born in 1977 in the East German town of Neuhaus am Rennweg and became a member of the Bundestag in 2021.

 Vogt grew up in Espelkamp, where he graduated from the Söderblom-Gymnasium in 1997.
 From 1997 to 1998 he did his basic military service in the Navy, serving at the Eckernförde, Flensburg and Glücksburg-Meierwik locations.
-From 1998 to 2004 he studied physics at the University of Bielefeld, where he graduated as a physicist.
+From 1998 to 2004 he studied physics at Bielefeld University, where he graduated as a physicist.
 He then worked as a research assistant and received his doctorate in 2007.

-Starting in 2008 he began work as a physics and mathematics high school teacher at the Besselgymnasium Minden.
+Starting in 2008 Vogt began work as a physics and mathematics high school teacher at the Besselgymnasium Minden.

+Political career

+In parliament, Vogt has been serving on the Budget Committee and the Audit Committee.
+On the Budget Committee, he is his parliamentary group's rapporteur on the annual budget of the Federal Ministry of Agriculture, Food and Regional Identity.